 Our doctoral students are key partners in on-going research efforts at UW BHI.
 As they progress through our program, we will teach them the skills needed to contribute significantly to our field, and will guide them in their transition from apprentices to valued colleagues.

 The core PhD curriculum is built around nine courses, but students are expected to build on these from the wide range of related courses available from BHI-affiliated programs, as well as the UW catalog as a whole.
+Optionally, students may also pursue a Data Science Specialization with their BHI PhD (the specialization requirements are in addition to the below).

 PhD Coursework Requirements